 A place for everything

-No matter what area you are organizing, the first rule is find a place for everything.
-Whether it’s a place for all your tools in the garage or all your files in your filing cabinet, make sure you design an organizing system based on your needs and inventory.
-The best time saving tip of all time is to know where everything is and to be able to put your hands on it quickly.
+No matter what area you are organizing, the first rule is to find a place for everything.
+Whether it’s a metal rack secured with magnet tape for all your tools in the garage or all you make up stored in a hand-painted box on your dressing table, make sure you design an organizing system based on your needs and inventory.
+The best time-saving tip of all time is to know where everything is and to be able to put your hands on it quickly.

 This one goes hand in hand with the tip above.
 Try to put everything back in its place as soon as possible.
 A great way to check yourself is to think before you set something down.
 Are you putting it where it belongs or are you just setting it down to only have to put it away later?
 If you put it back in the first place, you will save all the time wasted on looking for stuff plus you won’t have to organize your place as frequently.

 Label baskets and shelves to make it easy for everyone to find things and put them away.
 From your co-workers at the office to your babysitter at home, everyone will save time by stopping the search for things.
 Plus when everyone knows where things belong, you save time on cleaning up other people’s messes.